CheeseC4k3/TryHackMe-Scripting/README.md

-# TryHackMe Room: "Scripting", Task 2
+# TryHackMe Room: "Scripting"

+## Task 2: Gotta Catch em All - Medium

 "You need to write a script that connects to this webserver on the correct port, do an operation on a number and then move onto the next port.
 Start your original number at 0.